ccshaney/gabola/README.md

 ```
        #GCB Gap-Filling
-       ### If draft.fa is Supernova draft assembly, we recommend you use TGS long reads or TGS draft assembly as g-contigs.fa
+       ### If draft.fa is Supernova draft assembly, we recommend you use PacBio/ONT reads or Canu draft assembly as g-contigs.fa
-       ### If draft.fa is TGS draft assembly, we recommend you use Supernova draft assembly or unused TGS long reads as g-contigs.fa
+       ### If draft.fa is Canu draft assembly, we recommend you use Supernova draft assembly or unused PacBio/ONT reads as g-contigs.fa
        /opt/GCB_GapFilling/Fill.sh -a draft.fa -x g-contigs.fa -o GCB_GapFilling/

        #LAB Gap-Filling